Consensas/information-passport/docs/README.md

 ### Command Line Signing and Verification

-Command Line tools for signing and verification can be found in [tools/bin](../tools/bin).
+Command Line tools for signing and verification, including bulk generation of records, can be found in [tools/bin](../tools/bin).
 Please see the documentation there for more.